 Often times, people settle into apathy for a long period of time.
 Negative effects on their physical and mental health can follow.
 According to the International Centre on Aging, multiple researchers have found that monotony and indifference can lead irritation, frustration, agitation, nervousness, problems sleeping, decreased functional abilities, and lower perceived sense of health.
 By not staying engaged, it is easy to slip into a state of loneliness, disinterest in the outside world, depression, increased alcohol use, and suicidal thoughts.

-That’s why it’s important for people of all ages – but especially older adults – to keep their minds occupied with fun and engaging activities.
+That’s why it’s important for people of all ages – but especially older adults – to keep their minds occupied with fun and engaging activities for bored seniors.
 July is National Anti-Boredom Month and an excellent opportunity pick up a new hobby, start a project, or simply remember that a “flatness of life” doesn’t have to be a lasting state.

 Here are 10 tips to help you get started: